 St Kitts and Nevis Passport by Investment

-Ranking 53rd in terms of passport power, the St Kitts and Nevis passport is undeniably one of the best Caribbean passports to have.
-Its holders can travel visa-free to over 140 countries worldwide, including the European Union, the United Kingdom, and many more, and benefit from a very favorable tax regime as there is no income, inheritance, or gift tax.
+The St Kitts and Nevis passport ranks 53rd on the Global Passport Index and is undeniably one of the best Caribbean passports to have.
+Obtaining citizenship from this Caribbean nation offers you several benefits, such as visa free travel to over 150 countries worldwide, including the European Union, the United Kingdom, and many more.
+Holders of the St. Nevis passport also benefit from a very favorable tax regime as there is no income, inheritance, or gift tax.

-The country’s Citizenship by Investment program is the longest-running of this kind in the world, having been launched in 1984.
+The country’s Citizenship by Investment program is the longest-running of all Caribbean citizenship programs, having been launched in 1984.
 Without a doubt, this is a solid program and is highly sought-after.
 As the oldest CBI program, it is a benchmark for citizenship programs and has maintained its reliability and integrity by continually updating and improving its requirements and processes.
 For an investment starting at $250,000, investors and their families are able to obtain a passport in just four months.
 Fast, reliable, and relatively affordable, this immigration scheme has been a true success, greatly contributing to boosting the country’s economy.

 Dominica Passport by Investment

-Ranking 78th, the Dominica passport grants visa-free access to over 140 countries worldwide, including the EU Schengen area, Russia, China, Singapore, and Hong Kong – and also provides citizens with great tax benefits as there is no wealth, gift, inheritance, or capital gains tax in Dominica.
+The Dominica passport ranks 78th on the Global Passport Index, granting visa free access to over 140 countries worldwide, including the EU Schengen area, Russia, China, Singapore, and Hong Kong – and also provides citizens with great tax benefits as there is no wealth, gift, inheritance, or capital gains tax in Dominica.
 Due to the Dominican government’s immigration-friendly policy with many Dominica visa options to choose from, there’s already a favorable climate for immigrant investors in place.
 The citizenship by investment program allows investors and their families to obtain citizenship in three months, in exchange for an investment of at least $100,000.

 If you are looking to maximize citizenship investment in terms of quality and price, then the Dominica passport by investment is an excellent choice.
 Dominica has been voted the best country for citizenship by investment by the CBI Index for the fourth time in a row.
 Why?
 It is the cheapest CBI scheme available, its application requirements are very flexible, and the program offers the opportunity for family inclusion.